 For a Windows file server to appear like it never runs out of space the IT team needs to feel confident in the solution’s integration with Windows and its ability to quickly deliver data back to file server if it becomes active again.
 The more aggressive the organization becomes in moving data to secondary storage, the more likely there is to be a recall, so this seamlessness needs to deliver the file back to the user or app within seconds.

 The result of a seamless and automated data management strategy is that as much as 95 percent of disk capacity can be freed up and the rate of capacity consumption slowed.
 In essence, “out of space” never comes up as a reason to upgrade.
-But as Storage Switzerland will discuss in its upcoming webinar “Capacity – Ransomware – Protection – Three Windows File Server Upgrades to Avoid“, this type of solution can also eliminate the need to upgrade to improve resiliency from ransomware or to upgrade to improve data protection.
-Join us live on March 28 at 11:30 a.m.
-ET / 8:30 a.m.
-PT to how to get more out of your Windows file server.
+But as Storage Switzerland discusses in its on demand webinar “Capacity – Ransomware – Protection – Three Windows File Server Upgrades to Avoid“, this type of solution can also eliminate the need to upgrade to improve resiliency from ransomware or to upgrade to improve data protection.